-For the quarterly period end ochremoti 30, acto ☐ Transition report pursuant to Section For the transition period from Commission File N umber: 0-9376 INNOVATIVE FOOD (Exact Name of Registrant as Florida (State or Other Jurisdiction of Incorporation or Organization) 20-1167761 (IRS Employer I.D.
-No.) 28411 Race T Bonita Springs, F (Address of Principal F Clorida 34135 (239) 596- (Registrant's Telephone Numb (Former name, former address and former f fiscal year, if changed since last report) Indicate by check mark whether the registrant: (1) has filed all reports required during the preceding 12 months (or for such shorter period that the registrant requirements for the past 90 days.
-YES \boxtimes NO \square Indicate by check mark whether the registrant has submitted electronically ever Regulation S-T ($\S 232.405$ of this chapter) during the preceding 12 months (or for YES \boxtimes NO \square Indicate by check mark whether the registrant is a large accelerated filer, an ac emerging growth company.
-See the definitions of "large accelerated filer", "accele in Rule 12b-2 of the Exchange Act.
-(Check One): Large Accelerated filer □ Non-accelerated filer □ (Do not check if a smaller reporting company) Emerging growth company □ Accelerated filer □ Smaller reporting company ⊠ If an emerging growth company, indicate by check mark if the registrant has electrorised financial accounting standards provided pursuant to Section 13(a) of the E Indicate by check mark whether the registrant is a shell company (as defined in Re egulation 12b-2 of the Exchange Act): YES □ NO 🗵 State the number of shares outstanding of each of the issuer's classes of common issued and 33,775,306 shares of common stock outstanding as of November 8, 20
+For the quarterly period ended March 31, 2018

+☐ Transition report pursuant to Section 13 or 15(d) of the Exchange Act For the transition period from to .

+Commission F ile Number: 0-9376 INNOVATIVE FOOD HOLDINGS, INC. (Exact Name of Registrant as Specified in its Charter) Florida (State or Other Jurisdiction of Incorporation or Organization) 20-1167761 (IRS Employer I.D.
+No.) Bonita Sprin ace Track Rd. ags, Florida 34135 ipal Executive Offices) ) 596-0204 Number, Including Area Code) (Former name, former address and for rmer fiscal year, if changed since last report) uired to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 trant was required to file such reports), and (2) has been subject to such filing and posted on its corporate web site, if any, every Interactive Data File required to preceding 12 months (or for such shorter period that the registrant was required to an accelerated filer, a non-accelerated filer, a smaller reporting company, or an accelerated filer", "smaller reporting company", and "emerging growth company" Check One): Large Accelerated filer Non-accelerated filer Do not check if a smaller reporting company) Emerging growth company Accelerated filer □ Smaller reporting company ⊠ of an emerging growth company, indicate by check mark if the registrant has revised financial accounting standards provided pursuant to Section 13(a) of s elected not to use the extended transition period for complying with any new or the Exchange Act. \Box ndicate by check mark whether the registrant is a shell company (as defined in Regulation 12b-2 of the Exchange Act): YES \square NO \boxtimes State the number of shares outstanding of each of the issuer's classes of conssued and 33,805,106 shares of common stock outstanding as of May 9, 201 nmon stock, as of the latest practicable date: 36,296,218 shares of common stock 18.